• Gluten-Free Recipes

 Make Cake

-• Grease two 8-inch round baking tins and line with parchment paper rounds.
+• Grease a 9-inch round baking tin and line it with parchment paper rounds.

 • Melt the chocolate in a bowl set over simmering water then set aside to cool.